skutsenkow/CadillacReproductionStickers/README.md

 <div align="left">

 ## What years of window stickers do you reproduce?
   1980-1992*.
 Other years (1959-1979, 1993-1999) are also available but would be on a case by case basis as it would depend on information available.
 I am always working to accumulate more copies of original stickers for these years.
-Feel free to [email me](mailto:skutsenkow@gmail.com) or [Private Message](https://www.facebook.com/CadillacWindowStickers) me on Facebook to see if your vehicle is available! <br><br>
+Feel free to [email me](mailto:skutsenkow@gmail.com) or [private message](https://www.facebook.com/CadillacWindowStickers) me on Facebook to see if your vehicle is available! <br><br>
-  ***Click [What do I need...](#What-do-I-need-to-do-to-get-a-window-sticker-made?) section below on what information is required for each year.***
+  ***Click [What do I need...](##What-do-I-need-to-do-to-get-a-window-sticker-made?) section below on what information is required for each year.***

 ## How long does it take to make a window sticker?
   Depending on demand and volume of work, I can typically have a preview of what your sticker will look like finished and emailed to you with a two week period.
 Upon your review, approval and payment, I will print the sticker out and mail shortly after.